mikayel/react-cv/README.md

 # react-cv

-I believe that React is the only JS library that can use the composite view pattern (CV) easily.
+## React and Composite View Pattern

 With composite view pattern we can easily scale huge applications.
 Just by copying the react component (page) and creating new route.

-The minimal environment to enable React components.
+The minimal environment to enable react with react-router and webpack.
 You can use any web server (Apache, Nginx...).
 I am using Apache web server.

 * Compilation with webpack
 * React
 * react-router
-* Stylesheets can be CSS
+* Stylesheets just CSS
 * Loads a react component (and dependencies) on demand.